 b) new implications for co-creation, and

-This means that businesses should consider a participation with consumers.
-Furthermore they have to make use of the ICTs as the key to a successful creation of innovative experiences, added value and competitive advantage.
-Thus the increased consumer involvement has opened a new era in marketing, known as the co-creation paradigm.
-Co-creation describes a collective and collaborative process, a value creation between the company and the consumer.
-The principle is to put consumers first and recognise them as a key factor of experience and value creation.
+This means that businesses should consider a participation and co-creation process with consumers.
+Businesses have to make use of ICTs as the key to a successful creation of innovative experiences, added value and competitive advantage.
+The increased consumer involvement has opened a new era in marketing, known as the co-creation paradigm.
+Co-creation is a collective and collaborative process between firms and consumers, and among consumers to foster value creation.
+The key principle is to put consumers first and recognise them as a starting point and central actor of experience and value creation.

 At the same time, co-production has been established as a key mechanism between companies and consumers in exchange and defined as an interactive nature of services.
-An integration of a large crowd on people is known as ‘Crowdnsourcing’ .
-Drawing upon the involvement of consumers it is a crowd of people who help solve a problem.
+An integration of a large crowd on people is known as ‘Crowdsourcing’ .
+Drawing upon the involvement of a crowd of people who help solve a problem.
 Crowdsourcing has thus become an effective medium for companies to outsource processes to a crowd of individuals aimed at performing specific goals.

 Tourism, as one of the fastest growing sectors in the world, has always been at the forefront of technology with information being the lifeblood of the travel industry.
 As a result, consumer independence increased while the importance of traditional travel distributions by operators and travel agents decreased.